Perfect feed: Insect Proteins

 Production of concentrated feed from insect proteins can be an environmentally friendly alternative to conventional feed.
 Protein based on fly larvae is an ideal alternative to fish meal in the animal feed industry.

 A high-protein feed flour is extracted from larvae of the black soldier fly (Hermetia illucens).
 In extensive tests insect flour turned out to be an excellent substitute for fishmeal.
-After processing of the dried fly larvae, the insect flour has a protein content of up to 58 %.
+After processing of the dried fly larvae, the insect flour has a protein content of over 62 %.

 Due to the short life cycles, the breeding period of insects is short and production requires relatively little space.
 The soldier fly feeds from food waste and organic waste as well as compost.
 This way, it contributes to solve and reduce the disposal problem of many farmers.
 Insect flour already has been certified as biological animal feed by the environmental organisation Naturland e.V..